Financial/Performance Highlights

 Font Size

-Against this backdrop, the MGC Group has promoted a medium-term management plan launched in April 2021.
-In line with this plan, the Group aims to shift to a profit structure resilient to changes in the business environment.
-To this end, the Group is striving to:
+Against this backdrop, in the fiscal year ended March 31, 2024 the MGC Group concluded the final year of its medium-term management plan.
+In line with this plan, the Group has continued to pursue a basic policy of shifting to a profit structure resilient to changes in the business environment.
+To this end, the Group has striven to:

 • “Further strengthen competitively advantageous (“differentiating”) businesses,”